Top 15 in the UK for Sports Science

 Careers in the sport sector account for around three percent of all jobs in Scotland according to a recent study by Cambridge Econometrics.
-This is set to increase even further with major sporting events, including the Glasgow 2014 Commonwealth Games and the Ryder Cup 2014 providing a number of exciting opportunities for well qualified students.

 Employers who have benefitted from Stirling graduate expertise include local authorities, commercial and voluntary sport organisations and governing bodies of sport.